databyjp/weaviate_doc_helper/README.md

 1. Clone the `weaviate-io` repo into `data` folder
 1. Run a Weaviate instance (e.g. with Docker)
 1. Run the files in `src/weaviate_helper/db_setup` to ingest data

+## Notes:

+- LLM almost always refuses to decompose a query into sub-queries, regardless of how complex the query is.
+    -